Pradumnasaraf/DevOps/docs/jenkins/introduction.md

 When:

-The when directive is used to control the flow of the pipeline based on the conditions.
-It can be used to skip stages, or entire pipelines, based on the conditions.
+The `when` directive controls whether a stage should run based on conditions.

 ```Jenkinsfile
 when{